babyloniaapp/docs/logs.md

 <hr/>

-21.03.23 – The updates on the mainpage has been deployed. <br/>
+04.04.23 – We are still waiting for some favorable market pull back to deploy the liquidity , sorry for delays.  <br/>

 ---